PacktPublishing/Minimal-CMake/ch8/part-2/README.md

 # ch8/part-2

-Show an example of setting-up a super build.
+Shows an example of setting-up a super build.

 ## Visual Studio Code Debugging